Guides / Undertones

 • Look for mauve, berry, or neutral-cool shades

-• Avoid shades described as peach, warm nude, or coral
+• Avoid shades described as peach, warm beige, or coral

 • Try deeper shades if lighter ones look too warm